DanielReddJones/whoisthisjoker.com/content/jokerlinks/virtualoperatingsystems.md

 date: 2023-07-19
 ---

-Some of these are real operating systems, som of them are not.
+Some of these are real operating systems, some of them are not.
 They are all useable in the browser.

 [Windows 93](https://www.windows93.net/) - Miss Windows 95?
 This one is scarily similar, but...in the browser.
 It has a lot of "programs" that are fun to play around with.